w3c/wcag3/guidelines/groups/interactive-components/control-information/interactive-element-contrast-sufficient.md

 :::except-when
 * the interactive element is inactive, or
-* when the appearance of the component is determined by the :term[user agent] and not modified by the content author.
+* the appearance of the component is determined by the :term[user agent] and not modified by the content author.
 :::